-a school in England in a post which brought them into regular contact with students or any post they were appointed to since 12 May 2006;

-an FE college in England in a position which involved the provision of education and regularly caring for, training, supervising or being in sole charge of students or young people under the age of 18...
+- a school in England in a post which brought them into regular contact with students or any post they were appointed to since 12 May 2006; - an FE college in England in a position which involved the provision of education and regularly caring for, training, supervising or being in sole charge of students or young people under the age of 18...

-but, whilst an employee may begin employment, RBET Norfolk practice is that, unless the DBS is portable, a new DBS will be applied for and a barred list check will always be carried out (even for staff transferring from current employment in regulated activity).
+but whilst an appointee may begin employment, it is RBET-Aylesbury practice that, unless the DBS is portable, a new DBS will be applied for and a barred list check will always be carried out (even for staff transferring from current employment in regulated activity).